 Johann Heinrich Wilhelm Geissler (1815-1879)

-Geissler solved the "electrode trough glass problem" by using (expensive) platinum wire in a small lead glass seal which was melted into the soft sodalime glasswall of the tube.
-In the beginning of the 20th Century until the thirties Geissler tubes were produced by many glassblowers like Franz Müller (Geissler's Nachfolger), Greiner & Friedrichs, Rudolf Pressler and Richard Müller-Uri.
+by using platinum wire in a lead glass seal which was melted into the soft sodalime glasswall of the tube.
+From the third quarter of the 19th Century until the 1930 Geissler tubes were produced by many glassblowers like Franz Müller, Greiner & Friedrichs, Rudolf Pressler and Richard Müller-Uri.

 The British Science Museum in London and the Dutch Teylers Museum in Haarlem displays original tubes from Heinrich Geissler.

-In Thuringen / Cursdorf a museum is dedicated to Geissler's work.
+In Thuringen a museum is dedicated to Geissler's work in his hometown.